-- To develop a radically new, sustainable and technoeconomically feasible pulping technology for lignocellulose raw materials based on DESs
+- To develop a radically new, sustainable and technoeconomically feasible pulping technology for lignocellulose raw materials based on DESs.

 - Via DES: to isolate lignin, hemicellulose and cellulose at low temperature and atmospheric pressure for further processing into materials and chemicals with a high added value.

-What are Deep Eutetic Solvents?
+What are Deep Eutectic Solvents?

 DESs are composed of two or more components, at least one Hydrogen Bond Donor (HBD) and one Hydrogen Bond Acceptor (HBA), interacting with each other by self-associating forming an eutectic mixture with a melting temperature far below that of its constituents.